 Maximum 64 persons can have lab i January.
 The rest must take lab in the June block.

 Teaching exam periods:

 This course starts in autumn parallel.
-This course has teaching/evaluation in autumn parallel and January block.
-If there are more than 64 students, the lab wil also be offered in the June block.
+This course has teaching/evaluation in autumn parallel and January-block and the June-block.

 Course frequency: Annually.

 First time: Study year 2010-2011